How should departments submit cash or check deposits to the University?

 How does a department obtain additional tamper-resistant bags for submitting departmental deposits?

 The Controller’s Office will supply departments with a startup quantity of these bags upon request.
-After the initial supply is used, departments are required to purchase their own white tamper-resistant bags through Superior Bag.
+After the initial supply is used, departments are required to purchase their own white tamper-resistant bags through Superior Press.

-Are there specific days or times that departments can submit cash or check deposits to the University, and can this be done in person?
+Are there specific days or times that departments can submit cash or check deposits to the university, and can this be done in person?

-What if a departmental deposit is too large to fit into the Controller’s Office Drop Box?
+What if a departmental deposit is too large to fit into the Controller’s Office drop box?

 When are deposits delivered to the Controller’s Office drop box processed in OMNI?

-Accounting entries will be posted to department ledgers within three business days of the deposit posting to the University’s bank account and upon the Deposit Accounting team receiving all required forms and supporting documentation.
+Accounting entries will be posted to department ledgers within three business days of the deposit posting to the university’s bank account and upon the Deposit Accounting team receiving all required forms and supporting documentation.

 If the Controller’s Office needs more information to post the deposit, a representative will contact the preparer listed on the form as well as the department’s Budget Account Manager, if needed.
 A response is requested within one business day to ensure timely processing.

 If a response is not received timely, the deposit may be posted to a clearing account managed by the Controller’s Office.
-In these situations, a Departmental Online Journal Entry Form (DOL) will need to be submitted by the Department in order to move the deposit from the clearing account to the correct Department ID, Fund Code, and Account Code.
+In these situations, a Departmental Online Journal Entry Form (DOL) will need to be submitted by the department in order to move the deposit from the clearing account to the correct Department ID, Fund Code, and Account Code.

 Is a receipt required upon delivery of deposits to the Controller’s Office drop box?

-Can cash payments be mailed to the University?
+Can cash payments be mailed to the university?

 Deposits should include a completed Departmental Deposit Form or, for OMNI AR/Billing Auxiliary Invoice payments, a copy of the Auxiliary Invoice (invoice IDs beginning “AUX”).

-How can Auxiliary invoice payments be submitted to the University?
+How can Auxiliary invoice payments be submitted to the university?

 Customers receiving Auxiliary Invoices should mail the payments directly to the Auxiliary PO Box, as instructed on their invoice: